26.1 Physics of the Eye

 A young woman with normal distant vision has a 10.0% ability to accommodate (that is, increase) the power of her eyes.
 What is the closest object she can see clearly?

-The far point of a myopic administrator is 50.0 cm. (a) What is the relaxed power of his eyes? (b) If he has the normal 8.00% ability to accommodate, what is the closest object he can see clearly?
+The far point of a myopic administrator is 50.0 cm. (a) What is the relaxed power of their eyes? (b) If they have the normal 8.00% ability to accommodate, what is the closest object they can see clearly?

 A very myopic man has a far point of 20.0 cm.
 What power contact lens (when on the eye) will correct his distant vision?